Iterative Generation and Generalized Degree Distribution of Higher-Order Fractal Scale-Free Networks: Introduction

 Growing recognition of rich higher-order connectivity patterns in real-world systems \cite{lambiotte_networks_2019, benson_higher-order_2016, sizemore_knowledge_2018, giusti_twos_2016} is driving increased attention toward higher-order networks, as they can characterize interactions beyond the pairwise level.
 Concurrently, researchers have observed that certain networks within real-world systems exhibit both higher-order organization and fractal characteristics.
 Examples include partial phase synchronisation within simplicial complexes surrounding the brain's central regions \cite{tadic_multiscale_2022}, and information propagation within social hypernetworks \cite{luo_fractal_2024}.
 Furthermore, some studies simultaneously employ hypergraph and fractal theories to address problems \cite{8100392, ji_astute_2022}.

 Network modelling is one of the key issues in network science, as it helps people understand how network structure influences network behaviour and can be used to improve network performance.
 Presently, few studies have explored models for constructing fractal networks based on higher-order structures.
 Researchers have developed distinct network models by classifying them according to two dimensions: the two different methods for constructing higher-order networks, and whether the network is fractal or pseudofractal.
 Ma et al. constructed a 2k uniform (1,3) flower hypernetwork model with fractal features \cite{ma_fractal_2021}.
-Zeng et al. demonstrated unconventional higher-order topological phenomena in fractal lattices featuring Sierpinski acoustic metamaterials \cite{zheng_observation_2022}.
+Zheng et al. demonstrated unconventional higher-order topological phenomena in fractal lattices featuring Sierpinski acoustic metamaterials \cite{zheng_observation_2022}.
 Xie et al. constructed pseudo-fractal simplicial complexes and investigated their combinatorial properties \cite{xie_combinatorial_2023}.
-Liu et al. proposed a novel hypergraph association matrix based on the Tracy-Singh product of hypergraphs, proving it to be both fractal and small-world \cite{liu_new_2015}.

 However, existing research on higher-order fractal networks has focused on simplicial complex of specific dimensions, or networks with relatively fixed hyperedge sizes and constrained fractal dimensions.
 To address these challenges, this study aims to establish an iterative generative model for higher-order fractal scale-free networks.
 We define an iterative algorithm whose behavior is determined by a triple of parameters $(K, m, t)$, representing the dimension of the simplicial complex, the multiplier, and the iteration count, respectively.
 The generated network is a pure $K$-dimensional simplicial complex.
 Its fractal dimension is controllable, and when the parameter $m$ is large, the network's generalized degree distribution exhibits scale-free properties.